isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebration-2021.md

 ![vote songs](/images/BeEntertained-voteresults.png)

-We have started a poll to choose your favourite National Day song.

 **Continue to send in your [vote](https://www.menti.com/arspjsmhjb) for your most loved song and the top 3 songs voted will be played tonight during the TP National Day concert at 7.30pm.**

-Have a listen to these lovely ditties.

 1. [Reach Out For The Skies](https://youtu.be/ic3SXtPzeMQ) – Rui En & Taufik Batisah
 2. [What Do You See](https://youtu.be/GKAMTOx0nNw) – Electrico